-The foundations for the Borough Market Sports were put down in 1904, when a cricket match was arranged between the Market’s fruiterers and salesmen.
+For many years, the Borough Market Sports – an annual sports day for Market porters held at the Herne Hill Athletic Grounds – had a huge public profile, drawing crowds in their thousands.
+Its foundations were laid in 1904, when a cricket match was arranged between the Market’s fruiterers and salesmen.
 According to one report, “the fruiterers beat the salesmen in hollow fashion”, but a good time was had by all.
 The next year they gathered for a more general sports day, which became established as a genuine annual event in 1906.

 In 1908 it took place in Herne Hill and by 1911 it had moved to Crystal Palace.
 Unfortunately, just as the sports day was becoming a regular fixture in the calendar, the First World War began and the event was seemingly consigned to history.

 One of the main organisers of the sports day had been a fruit and veg trader and secretary of the Borough Market trustees by the name of William Blackman.
 By the late 1920s, he had begun to toy with the idea of reviving the tradition, no doubt encouraged by young porters in family firms who were sick of hearing their dads’ endless tales of athletic glory.

 Blackman set about raising funds and inspiring publicity for a Borough Market Sports revival, scheduled to take place in September 1930, by writing piles of letters to newspapers, businesses and celebrities.